petems/hardcover-cli/README.md

 # Hardcover CLI

-A comprehensive command-line interface for interacting with the Hardcover.app GraphQL API.
+A comprehensive command-line interface for interacting with the Hardcover.app GraphQL API, built with custom type generation for type safety and maintainability.

 ## Features

-- **User Profile Management**: Get your authenticated user profile information
+- **User Profile Management**: Get your authenticated user profile information with type-safe GraphQL operations
 - **Book Search**: Search for books by title, author, or other criteria
 - **User Search**: Search for users by name, username, or location
 - **Configuration Management**: Easy setup and management of API keys
+- **Custom Type Generation**: Auto-generated Go types from GraphQL schema for compile-time safety
+- **DRY GraphQL Architecture**: Centralized queries and typed responses for maintainability
 - **High Test Coverage**: Comprehensive unit tests for all functionality
 - **Well-Documented**: Clear help text and documentation for all commands

 ## Current Status

 This CLI tool is actively developed and currently supports core functionality for interacting with the Hardcover.app API.
-Some features are still in development due to API schema inconsistencies.
+The project uses a **custom type generation approach** to overcome GraphQL introspection schema issues while maintaining excellent developer experience.

 ### ✅ Working Features
 - Book search with detailed results
 - User search with profile information
-- User profile retrieval
+- User profile retrieval (type-safe implementation)
 - Configuration management
+- Custom GraphQL type generation
+- DRY GraphQL architecture with centralized queries
 - Comprehensive test coverage

 ### ⚠️ Known Issues
 - Limited to read-only operations (no write operations implemented)
-- Some API endpoints may have GraphQL schema inconsistencies
+- Standard GraphQL code generation tools don't work due to API schema inconsistencies
+- Our custom type generation solution works around these limitations

 For detailed API coverage information, see [API_COVERAGE.md](API_COVERAGE.md).